This post may contain affiliate links. Please read our disclosure policy.

 mexican street corn ingredients on a wooden cutting board in a kitchen.

-If you have any ingredients leftover from this street corn dip recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small batch street corn dip recipe, check out our Leftover Ingredients Recipe Finder.

 Recipe Variations

-These step-by-step photos and instructions help you visualize how to make a small batch of Mexican corn dip.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These photos and instructions help you visualize how to make a small batch of Mexican corn dip.
+See the recipe card below for ingredient amounts and full recipe instructions.

 corn in a skillet with chopped jalapenos.

-1. Transfer the corn to a medium-sized bowl and add minced garlic, lime juice, mayonnaise, chili powder, crumbled cotija cheese, and cilantro.
+1. Transfer to a medium bowl.
+Add garlic, lime juice, mayonnaise, chili powder, cotija, and cilantro.
 Stir to combine.

 corn dip in a large mixing bowl.

-1. Transfer the corn dip to a small bowl and enjoy with tortilla chips.
+1. Spoon into a small bowl and serve with tortilla chips.

 a bowl of esquites next to a plate of tortilla chips.